balena-io-experimental/inkyshot/README.md

 ## Credits

 Quotes are delivered from the
 <span style="z-index:50;font-size:0.9em; font-weight: bold;">
       <img src="https://theysaidso.com/branding/theysaidso.png" height="20" width="20" alt="theysaidso.com"/>
       <a href="https://theysaidso.com" title="Powered by quotes from theysaidso.com" style="color: #ccc; margin-left: 4px; vertical-align: middle;">
         They Said So®
       </a>
 </span> REST API.

+Location information based on IP address is retrieved from [ipinfo.io](https://ipinfo.io).

+We use Norwegian Meteorological Institute's [weather API](https://api.met.no/weatherapi/locationforecast/2.0/documentation) to get the weather forecast of the day.
+Weather symbols are customized from [yr.no's repository](https://github.com/nrkno/yr-weather-symbols).